opencast/opencast/docs/guides/admin/docs/modules/index.md

 # Module Documentation

-This is a documentation for modules included in Matterhorn that do not to be configured by default, but that allow some tweaking.
+This is a documentation for modules included in Opencast that do not to be configured by default, but that allow some tweaking.
 For some modules some more in depth documentation is available too.

  - [Atom and RSS Feed](atomrss.md)